Virginia Copperleaf Acalypha virginica

 - Flower Description:

-- Male and female flowers on the same plant.
-Both grow from the bracts in the leaf axil.
-Bracts are green, hairy, and palmately lobed (10-15 lobes) with ciliate along their margins.
-Within each bract, a spike of staminate flowers develops.
+- Flowers grow from the hairy bracts in the leaf axil.
+Bracts are green, hairy, and palmately lobed (10-15 lobes) with hairs along their margins but no glands.
+Within each bract, a spike-like thyrse of staminate flowers develops.
 Spike is 3/4 inch long and individual flowers are less than 1/8 inch.
 1-3 sessile pistillate flowers also form within the bract and are largely hidden from view.
 Each pistillate flower is about ΒΌ" across.
-Pollinated by the wind.

 -